shahaf1313/ProCST/README.md

 We tested our SiT datasets on two state-of-the-art UDA methods:
 [DAFormer](https://github.com/lhoyer/DAFormer) and [ProDA](https://github.com/microsoft/ProDA).

-Both methods were boosted due to our SiT dataset, and thus resulted in a new state-of-the-art UDA accuracy in terms of mIoU.
+Both methods were boosted due to our SiT dataset.
 Results detailed in the paper.

-## SOTA Checkpoints: ProCST + DAFormer
+## Checkpoints: ProCST + DAFormer
-We provide new SOTA checkpoints of the combined ProCST+DAFormer, trained on GTA5&rarr;Cityscapes and Synthia&rarr;Cityscapes.
+We provide checkpoints of the combined ProCST+DAFormer, trained on GTA5&rarr;Cityscapes and Synthia&rarr;Cityscapes.
 Results can be tested on Cityscapes validation set.

 1. [GTA5&rarr;Cityscapes](https://drive.google.com/file/d/1z0frfWkEmEUACdEIazUsX1zdIPrXlcqJ/view?usp=sharing) checkpoint: 69.5% mIoU